joacotol/SimpleChatBot/README.md

 - 2nd: introduce yourself to the bot, the bot will then greet you by your name
 - 3rd: the chat bot will try to guess your age using arithemtic operations
 - 4th: the bot will count from 0 to any positive number that the user enters
+- 5th: the bot will ask you a multiple choice question

 ### Created by: @joacotol